SFDO-Tooling/Metecho/docs/metecho-how-to.md

   - The name can be a brief description of the work.
   - Use the optional description section for more detail, if needed.
   - Use the recommended dev org type unless you know of a specific reason to use a different one.
-  - If you want to create a single Task, select `Create` to save and navigate to your Task detail view.
+  - If you want to create a single Task, select `Create` to save and navigate to your new Task.
   - If you want to create this Task, plus additional Tasks that are unrelated to each other, select `Create & New`.
 - If you need to edit the Task name or description, or delete the Task, select the gear icon in the top right corner.
 Deleting a Task deletes all the Orgs as well.

 ## Step 3 - Assign a Task Developer

 **Developer** - *The person assigned to do the work of a Task.*

 - On the Task's detail page, `Assign` yourself or another person to be the Developer for each Task you created.
 - If you do not see the person you want to assign, contact an admin for the repository on GitHub and ensure that the person is a collaborator.
-Then `Re-sync GitHub Collaborators` in Metecho.
+Then `Re-Sync GitHub Collaborators` in Metecho.
 - If you need to change or remove the Task Developer, use the drop down menu on the Developer card in the Task detail view.

 ## Step 4 - Create a Dev Org in Metecho

 **Dev Org** - *A temporary Salesforce org where a Developer can work on contributions to a Project.
 Dev Orgs expire after 30 days, and all unretrieved work is deleted.*

 - On the Task's detail page, you can review the `Next Steps for This Task` list to see progress and who is responsible for the next step.
 - To begin work, the Developer will need to select `Create Org` in the Dev Org card.
 - Dev Org creation can take a number of minutes.
 Feel free to leave the page.
   Metecho will provide an alert when the Dev Org is ready.

 ## Step 5 - Make Changes in Dev Org

 - **Changes to a Dev Org must be made in the Salesforce UI, not in Metecho.**
 - Select `View Org` on the Dev Org card to navigate out of Metecho and make your changes in the temporary Dev Org in Salesforce.

 ## Step 6 - Retrieve Changes from Dev Org

-**Retrieve Changes** - *Pull the work you did in your Dev Org in Salesforce into Metecho so that other people can review it.
+**Retrieve Changes** - *Pull the work you did in your Dev Org (in Salesforce) into Metecho so that other people can review it.
 Developers may retrieve changes as many times as they like while they are working.*

-- When the Developer is ready to pull the Dev Org work from Salesforce into Metecho, they need to select `Retrieve Changes from Dev Org` (button located just above the Developer card in the Task detail view).
+- When the Developer is ready to pull the Dev Org work from Salesforce into Metecho, they need to select `Retrieve Changes from Dev Org` (located above the Developer card in the Task detail view).
-  - If that button does not appear, then they can select `Check for Unretrieved Changes` (located on the Dev Org card).
+  - If that option does not appear, select `check again` (located on the Dev Org card).
 The Developer may not need to do this step as changes are retrieved automatically when first navigating to the page.
 - Select the location to retrieve changes.
   - Use the preselected package directory unless you know of a specific reason to select a different option.
 - Select the changes to retrieve (or ignore changes you do not intend to retrieve).
-- Create a commit message that briefly describes the changes.
+- Enter a commit message that briefly describes the changes.
 - Select `Retrieve Selected Changes`.
 - Retrieving changes can take a number of minutes.
 Feel free to leave the page.
   Metecho will provide an alert when the changes have been retrieved.